 Even after years of comparison, we have still not settled this debate, and users are left with no other choice but to switch between these two services back and forth.

 Reviewsed has decided to settle the Dropbox vs OneDrive battle for once and for all.
-Both the cloud storage perform exceptionally well, but there can be only one winner in a battle!
+Both the cloud storage performs exceptionally well, but there can be only one winner in a battle!
 So, which cloud storage service deserves to be crowned the best cloud storage service?

 OneDrive comes with Microsoft’s expertise and trust.
 This cloud storage was once known as SkyDrive.
 Although it is an excellent cloud storage service for all types of users, however, it was initially popular among corporate, users, industry, and business users.